digitalcredentials/web-verifier-plus/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 # MongoDB
-To set up MongoDB to this app create an Mongo Atlas cluster.
-From there create a database and a cluster aswell as a user with read and write permissions.
-Finally copy `.env.example` and rename the copy `.env` then copy all the information from your Atlas cluster into the appropriate fields in the `.env` file.
+This app currently requires MongoDB for its backend storage.
+To set up MongoDB for this app:

+ * create an Mongo Atlas cluster.
+ * From there create a collection, as well as a user with read and write permissions.
+ * Copy `.env.example`, and rename the copy `.env`
+ * Copy all the information from your Atlas cluster into the appropriate fields in the `.env` file.